sdekhterman/pytorch_lyapunov_exponent_adversal_attacks/README.md

 ```
 conda install -c conda-forge scikit-learn
 ```
-If you have conflicts when installing/running the version of pytorch listed consider visiting https://pytorch.org/get-started/locally/ to get a version appropriate for your machine/ container.
+If you have conflicts when installing/running the version of PyTorch listed, consider visiting https://pytorch.org/get-started/locally/ to get a version appropriate for your machine/ container.

 ## Run Code
 After installing the code,